 What is Green Leap?

-Green Leap's projects are run in cross-disciplinary teams.
-The teams include researchers in sustainability, in future studies and in design as well as design practitioners from partner design offices.
-The research projects covers areas such as sustainable transport, energy, lifestyles and how to encourage sustainable behaviour in the built environment.
+Green Leap's projects are run in cross-disciplinary teams and include researchers in sustainability, in future studies and in design as well as design practitioners and other partners.
+The research projects covers areas such as sustainable transport, energy, lifestyles and transitions to sustainable practises.

 Green Leap is a part of the